 Physical precious metals are “collectibles” which are a special class of capital assets.
-If collectibles are held over one year (long-term), sales are taxed at the “collectibles” tax rate — the taxpayer’s ordinary rate capped at 28%.
-If collectibles are held one year or less, the short-term capital gains ordinary tax rate applies no different from the regular STCG tax rate.
-Realized gains and losses in collectibles are reported on Form 8949 and Schedule D along with other capital gains and losses, which means the capital loss limitation of $3,000 against ordinary income applies on individual tax returns.
+If you hold collectibles over one year (long-term), sales are taxed at the “collectibles” tax rate — the taxpayer’s ordinary rate capped at 28%.
+If you hold collectibles one year or less, the short-term capital gains ordinary tax rate applies no different from the regular STCG tax rate.
+Report realized gains and losses in collectibles on Form 8949 and Schedule D along with other capital gains and losses, which means the capital loss limitation of $3,000 against ordinary income applies on individual tax returns.
 Read Tax Treatment For Precious Metals.

 Volatility Products & Exchange Traded Notes (ETNs)

 There are many different types of volatility-based financial products to trade, and tax treatment varies.
 For example, CBOE Volatility Index (VIX) futures are taxed as Section 1256 contracts with lower 60/40 MTM tax rates.
 The NYSE-traded SVXY is an exchange-traded fund (ETF) taxed as a security.

 The iPath S&P 500 VIX Short-Term Futures (VXX) is an exchange-traded note (ETN), and while tax treatment is similar to an ETF, there is uncertain tax treatment on ETNs.
 The default tax treatment is to treat ETNs as “prepaid forward contracts,” with deferral of taxes until sale (realization) and long-term capital gains rates apply, if held 12 months or longer.
 Prepaid forward contracts are not securities subject to Section 1091 wash sale loss adjustments and Section 475, if elected.
 Some ETNs, like VELOCITYSHARES 3X LNG NTRL GS ETN (UGAZ), are debt instruments taxed as securities.
 (Check the tax section of the ETN prospectus and read ETNs Have Different Structures With Varying Tax Treatment, and How To Avoid Tax Reporting Trouble With Exchange Traded Notes, we explain there is no substantial authority for using Section 1256 treatment on ETNs, including VXX.

 Nadex binary options